StefiGil/StefiGil/README.md

 # 👨‍💻 About Me

-I am a Software Test Engineer.
+I am a Developer / Software Tester

 ## Current Projects